usatlas/super/guides/faq/index.md

 >>The requirement is for a student to work at least 8 weeks.
 Longer (summer) proposals can also be requested.

 >**When will funding begin?**
->>The process to distribute funds can begin as soon as funding decisions are made and students begin work.
+>>The process to distribute funds can begin as soon as funding decisions are made and students begin work, though this work is not expected to start until the summer period, when the student can work full-time without taking any classes.

 >**What process will be used to distribute the funds?**
 >>A MOU between BNL and the PI of the institute submitting the proposal will be set up.